I'm Edu Valor - Let's go Inside Spain's Authentic Kitchen

 My Spanish roots introduced me to a rich and diverse kitchen, shaped by the regional diversity and history of the Iberian Peninsula.

-There's something special about those whitewashed villages, with hills covered in vineyards and olive trees.
+There's something special about those whitewashed villages, between hills surrounded by vineyards and olive trees.

 Walking down the narrow streets, you can catch the appetizing aromas from local restaurants.

-This is one of the many reasons people are drawn to Spain — to taste dishes with exotic, bold flavors.
+This is one of the reasons people are drawn to Spain — to taste diverse dishes with exotic, bold flavors.

 My family is fairly large, centered around Seville (one of the country's culinary hubs) and spread across Spain in places like Valencia, Irun, and Madrid.